YangVincent/YangVincent.github.io/_posts/2019-12-26-snowboarding.md

 * Restock once a year in fall
 * Unbeatable return policy -- return even if used up to a year.
 Boot molding counts as "acceptable use".
 * Boot work (repairs, etc) 80/h
+* Starting near March, EVERYTHING for snow goes to 50%!

 ### REI
 * Restock continuously